Understanding your Social Security benefits

 When and how do I apply for Social Security?

-If you have any questions about Social Security, your Ameriprise financial advisor can help you understand all aspects of your benefits and help you live more confidently so if your life changes, your plan can too.
+If you have any questions about Social Security, an Ameriprise financial advisor can help you understand the aspects of your benefits so if your life changes, your plan can, too.

 Or, request an appointment online to speak with an advisor.